-Pledges receivable are stated net of an allowance for doubtful accounts.
+Pledge receivables are stated net of an allowance for doubtful accounts.
 The Foundation estimates the allowance based on an analysis of specific donors, taking into consideration the age of past due amounts and an assessment of the donor's ability to pay.
-The allowance for doubtful accounts for pledges receivable was \$253,770 and \$86,537 at September 30, 2022 and 2021, respectively.
+The allowance for doubtful accounts for pledges receivable was \$1,378,593 and \$253,770 at September 30, 2023 and 2022, respectively.